Info and Relationships (structure pages and content)

 You have assigned a field title (label) to an element.

 Elements that are not "input elements" are not given a label by Intrexx.
-For these elements, it would be appropriate to use an "aria-labelledby attribute".
-Refer to the section Establish relationship of form element and label with "aria-labelledby")
+For these elements, it may be useful to use an "aria-labelledby attribute".
+See section Create relationship between form element and label via "aria-labelledby")

-Establish relationship of form element and label with "aria-labelledby"
+Create relationship between form element and label via "aria-labelledby"

-In Intrexx, you have the option of manually establishing the relationship of a (form) element and label With the ARIA attribute "aria-labelledby".
+In Intrexx, you have the option of manually establishing the relationship of a (form) element and label This is done via the ARIA attribute "aria-labelledby".

 Step 1: Determine the name of the label you want to reference.

-Step 2: Enter the name in the element you to want use for the reference.
+Step 2: Enter the name in the element from which you want to reference.

-Note that you can determine the name in Expert mode only.
+Please note that you can only determine the name in expert mode.

 Step 1: Determine the name of the label